hanseatics/BottomBar/README.md

 ## Apps using BottomBar

-Send me a pull request with modified README.md or contact me at iiro.krankka@gmail.com to get a shoutout!
+Send me a pull request with modified README.md to get a shoutout!

 ## Contributions